Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 The center flower blooms first.
 Then the side flowers open later giving an extended bloom time.

-They are more cold hardy than hybrid tea roses.
+They are colder hardy than hybrid tea roses.
 They are continual blooming, from summer until frost.

 The abundance of flowers and lower growing plants make them useful as hedges.

-They are generally are 2 to 4 feet tall and they are known to be easier to care for than the hybrid tea rose.
+They are generally are 2 to 4 feet tall.
+Plus, they are known to be easier to take care of than the hybrid tea roses.

 Grandiflora Roses

-Grandiflora Roses were developed by crossing the hybrid teas roses with the floribunda rose.
+Grandiflora Roses were developed by crossing the hybrid teas with the floribunda roses.

 They have the larger flowers of the hybrid tea rose.
 Some have a wonderful fragrance from the tea roses.

-Today there are many wonderful grandiflora rose bush types.
+Today there are many wonderful grandifloras.
 They are an excellent choice for home rose growing and they are very rewarding.

 They grow from 3 to 5 feet, occasionally taller.